 Organisations can cover the cost of application for their employees.
 Approved businesses and enterprises can also order, track and view check results via the police check business portal.
 The application and informed consent must be completed directly by the applicant.

 Australian National Character Check and state based police agencies access the same national database for police check results.
 Other than the small formatting difference on the criminal history check certificate, the results are equally legitimate.
-The nationally coordinated criminal history check issued by Australian National Character Check can be used for employment purposes, volunteer purposes, licensing and accreditation purposes.
+The nationally coordinated criminal history check issued by Australian National Character Check can be used for employment purposes, probity purposes, licensing and accreditation purposes.
 The check cannot be used for immigration or national security purposes.

 If an employee/applicant submits their Police Clearance certificate to an organisation, and there are doubts over its authenticity, there is a way to verify the Clearance.
 Employers can verify a National Police Clearance through the Verify a Check feature.

 Enter the verification code on the top right corner of the Police Clearance certificate

 Most employers request a Police Check according to their organisation's internal risk mitigation strategy.
 For some roles, it is compulsory to present a National Police Clearance as a requirement before recruitment into that role.
 Some of these important roles are;

 Roles that involve the care of children (it is important to note that a working with children check is not the same as a national police check)

 Care of the old and vulnerable

 Solicitors, welfare reps, and many others

 A National Police Clearance is an important document that helps organisations make prudent employment decisions during recruitments.
 It also aids agencies to adjudge an individual's character during licensing, admission, contract awarding, and co.